Battle of Rijmenam

-The Battle of Rijmenam was a battle fought in the early stages of the Eighty Years' War between the forces of the States-General of the Netherlands and those of the Spanish Governor-General of the Habsburg Netherlands, Don Juan de Austria, on 31 July 1578, near Rijmenam in present-day Belgium.
+The Battle of Rijmenam was fought in the early stages of the Eighty Years' War between the forces of the States-General of the Netherlands and those of the Spanish Governor-General of the Habsburg Netherlands, Don Juan de Austria, on 31 July 1578, near Rijmenam in present-day Belgium.
 The Spanish forces were dealt a strategic defeat.

 Background

 After the Pacification of Ghent the entire Habsburg Netherlands had risen against Philip II of Spain.
 When the new Governor-General, Philip's half-brother Don Juan, arrived in the country in November 1576, he initially feigned readiness to cooperate with the States-General, but soon there was a rupture, and the war was resumed.
 From January 1578 on, the reinforcements that were sent to Don Juan by way of the Spanish Road had made him strong enough to go on the offensive.
 Almost immediately, he gained a stunning victory in the Battle of Gembloux.
 This motivated foreign powers to intervene on behalf of the States-General.
 Queen Elizabeth of England sent money and troops, as did the Duke of Anjou.
 These reinforcements formed the backbone of a reconstituted States Army that took up formation in a reinforced encampment at Rijmenam during July 1578.
 The nominal commander of this force was the Count of Boussu.
 It consisted mainly of English mercenaries under Sir John Norris and Sir Richard Bingham, Scottish mercenaries under Robert Stuart, and French Huguenots under François de la Noue.
 On the eve of the battle it was waiting for further reinforcements from the Count Palatine, who was waiting near Zutphen for the arrival of a subsidy that Queen Elizabeth had promised, but not yet paid.
 Without those considerable reinforcements it counted about 18,000-foot and 2,000 horse.

 Don Juan, on the other hand, could free no more than 12,000-foot and 5,000 horse.
 This inferiority of forces motivated him to seek battle before the forces of the Count Palatine could unite with those of the army at Rijmenam.
 However, during a council of war before the battle his second-in-command, the Duke of Parma and the experienced commander Gabrio Serbelloni opposed the plan as they thought the risk too great.
 Nevertheless, Don Juan decided to attack.